 A provision within the 2014 federal Farm Bill gave permission for universities and state departments of agriculture to cultivate industrial hemp for limited purposes.
 Since then, at least 30 states have enacted laws to establish commercial or research-purpose industrial hemp programs.
-At least 15 states so far have adopted statutes allowing the cultivation of industrial hemp under state law, including Alabama, California, Colorado, Connecticut, Delaware, Florida, Hawaii, Illinois, Indiana, Kentucky, Maine, Maryland, Michigan, Minnesota, Montana, Nebraska, Nevada, New Hampshire, New York, North Carolina, North Dakota, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Vermont, Virginia, and West Virginia.
-Several states have established laws allowing industrial hemp farming for research purposes.
-These states include Alabama, Delaware, Hawaii, Illinois, Indiana, Maryland, Michigan, Minnesota, Nebraska, Nevada, New Hampshire, New York, North Carolina, Washington and Utah.
-Two states (Connecticut and Missouri) have passed laws legalizing hemp to allow individuals to cultivate hemp.
+At least 30 states so far have adopted statutes allowing the cultivation of industrial hemp under state law, including Alabama, California, Colorado, Connecticut, Delaware, Florida, Hawaii, Illinois, Indiana, Kentucky, Maine, Maryland, Michigan, Minnesota, Montana, Nebraska, Nevada, New Hampshire, New York, North Carolina, North Dakota, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Utah, Vermont, Washington, Virginia, and West Virginia

 Legalization of CBD from Hemp Oil